LouisYLWang/Sync-Sofa/readme.md

 1. Open [Sync Sofa - Online Video Synchronizer - Microsoft Edge Addons](https://microsoftedge.microsoft.com/addons/detail/kpfbclpafmmjalikjjlcoddffpfgghgp) in your Microsoft Edge
 2. Click `Get` button

-### Firefox (will be supported in later version)
+### Firefox (will be supported in a later version)

 ## Self-hosting Guide

 **Notices**:
-⚠️ Before hosting, make sure your server can communicate securely with HTTPS and link to an domain name.
-All deploy script are based on Let's Encrypt certificates, you can customize with your own SSL certificate providers.
+⚠️ Before hosting, make sure your server can communicate securely with HTTPS and link it to a domain name.
+All deploy script is based on Let's Encrypt certificates, you can customize with your own SSL certificate providers.
-⚠️ dev mode intends for http transmission, prod mode intends for https transmission.
+⚠️ dev mode intends for HTTP transmission, prod mode intends for https transmission.

 ### Without Docker

 **1. Get binary executable file**

-- If you want to alter the source code and build yourself, make sure you have `golang environment` in your server, then run script below to get and build binary file:
+- If you want to alter the source code and build yourself, make sure you have `golang environment` in your server, then run the script below to get and build a binary file:

   ```bash
   go get github.com/LouisYLWang/Sync-Sofa/server